How to dissolve a civil partnership in England and Wales

 What is a clean-break clause?

 A clean-break clause is found within a financial order and ends all future claims.
 This is important to protect both your and your ex’s future assets once your civil partnership has been dissolved.
 Without this, you may both be able to claim from each other in the future.
-If you don’t have any assets now, but want to protect yourself from this in the future, you may wish to consider a no-asset clean-break consent order.
+If you don’t have any assets now but want to protect yourself from this in the future, you may wish to consider a no-asset clean-break consent order.

 Step 5: Submit the final order:

-Six weeks and one day after the conditional order pronouncement date, or after your consent order (if you have one) has been sealed, the petitioner (the person that submitted the first petition) can apply for the final order which is the last part dissolving your civil partnership process.
+Six weeks and one day after the conditional order pronouncement date, or after your consent order (if you have one) has been sealed, the petitioner (the person who submitted the first petition) can apply for the final order which is the last part dissolving your civil partnership process.

 Once you receive your final order certificate – your civil partnership is officially dissolved.